Former Seattle police officer running for City Council faced firing for dishonesty

 The OPA also found that Kolding lied about his actions, according to both sources.
 Department policy presumes officers will be fired for dishonesty in their official duties.

 Even though he has left the force, Kolding has a July 25 meeting scheduled with the department in which he can seek to have his name cleared.
-Following that closed-door meeting, Police Chief Carmen Best is expected to decide whether to uphold the OPA’s findings.
+After that closed-door meeting, Police Chief Carmen Best is expected to decide whether to uphold the OPA’s findings.

+Although no disciplinary action can be taken against Kolding if Best upholds the findings, the result could harm his political standing.

-In an interview Wednesday, Kolding acknowledged the OPA investigation and its findings against him, but denied the allegations and claimed he is the victim of ongoing retaliation by higher-ups in the department.
+In an interview Wednesday, Kolding acknowledged the OPA investigation and its findings against him, but he denied the allegations and claimed he is the victim of ongoing retaliation by higher-ups in the department.

 Kolding said the internal investigation had nothing to do with his decision to leave the department.